The nonlinear estimates on quantum Besov spaces: Introduction

 of Besov spaces to investigate the Besov spaces of order $0<s<1+\frac 1p$ in the case $F(\cdot)=|\cdot|$ or more generally, $F\in \mathrm{Lip}(\bR).$ Here $\mathrm{Lip}(\bR)$ denotes all the Lipschitz functions on $\bR$ with norm It is also interesting to study the necessary condition for the mapping properties of $T_F.$ We do not introduce details here and some relevant results can be founded in \cite{Bourdaud1992,Bourdaud1993,RS1996,Sickel1997} and references therein.

 In the noncommutative setting, such as a von Neumann algebra $\cM,$ it is difficult to deduce analogous nonlinear estimates even for the noncommutative $L_p$ space.
-For instance, it is trivial to derive the Lipschitz estimates
+For instance, it is straightforward to derive the Lipschitz estimates

 for $u,v\in L_p(\bR^d)$ by the triangle inequality, while in the noncommutative case when $u,v\in L_p(\cM),$ this became a well-known conjecture proposed by Daletskii and Krein \cite{DK1956}.
 The main difficulty came from the lack of the notions of "points".
 Moreover, unlike the classical case, \eqref{Lip} does not hold for $p=1,\fz$ (cf. \cite{Kato}).
 To address these challenges, Daletskii and Krein \cite{DK1956}, as well as Birman and Solomyak \cite{Birman-Solomyak-I,Birman-Solomyak-II,Birman-Solomyak-III}, developed an important technique known as double operator integral.
-Exploiting this technique, Potapov and Sukochev \cite{PS2011} eventually proved that \eqref{Lip} is valid for $1 < p < \infty$, while Peller \cite{Peller1985} obtained a weaker estimate for $1\le p\le \fz.$
+Exploiting this technique, Potapov and Sukochev \cite{PS2011} eventually proved that \eqref{Lip} is valid for $1 < p < \infty$ up to a constant depending on $p$, while Peller \cite{Peller1985} obtained a weaker estimate for $1\le p\le \fz.$

 We now turn our attention to more intricate operator spaces, such as Besov spaces on quantum Euclidean spaces (abbreviated as quantum Besov spaces).
 Motivated by the previous works, McDonald \cite{McNLE} utilized the double operator integral technique to generalize Meyer's decomposition \cite{Meyer1981} and Runst's results \cite{Runst1985} to the setting of quantum Besov spaces, which yields the nonlinear estimates \eqref{boundedness} and \eqref{local Lip} when $F$ is smooth.
 Notably, this represents the first instance in which the nonlinear estimates for noncommutative superposition operators acting on operator spaces with nonzero regularity are investigated.
 However, for superposition operators with non-smooth symbols, McDonald's method requires a high order differentiability on the symbol $F,$ which seems far away from Runst's \cite{Runst1986} optimal results.
 Addressing this limitation is a central aim of the present paper, in which we attempt to extend nonlinear estimates to a broader class of symbols in the noncommutative framework.